-For detailed information on sections and prerequisites for 2014-2015, click here.
+For detailed information Capstone prerequisites for 2014-2015, click here.

-Wagner holds Information Sessions for students each April.
+Wagner holds Information Sessions for students each April; the RSVP link for these session will be available in March.
 These sessions provide you with all of the information needed to submit Capstone registration requests.
-In March, click here to register for a Capstone information session.
 Assuming you have met all of the Capstone prerequisites, you will receive a permission number by July 1.
 Note: In order to check students' Capstone eligibility, program administrators must review each student's academic record.
 This process cannot be completed until all Spring grades have been posted.

 It is important that Capstone projects be relevant to the client when classes begin in the fall, and we want to provide you with the most up-to-date project descriptions as possible.
-Because organizations change so rapidly, it is impossible for them to know in the spring exactly what their needs will be in September.
+Because organizational needs are dynamic, it is impossible for them to know in the spring exactly what their needs will be in September.
 So while we understand that it may seem difficult to sign up for a class without knowing the specific projects it will cover, it is impossible to provide detailed descriptions of Capstone projects in April when students are first enrolling in classes.
 Students are presented with a slate of vetted projects from which to choose when classes begin in September.